-Break-up albums are often the most powerful.
-From Fleetwood Mac’s ‘Rumours’ to Kanye West’s ‘808’s & Heartbreak’, the best artists channel their emotional torment into music with universal appeal.
-Which brings us neatly to Tears of Happiness’s extraordinary debut album ‘Elevate’.
+Break-up music is often the most powerful.
+From Fleetwood Mac’s ‘rumours’ to Kanye West’s ‘808’s & Heartbreak’, the best artists channel their emotional torment into music with universal appeal.
+Which brings us neatly onto the Tears of Happiness extraordinary dance pop project.

-It’s been just over a year since that cathartic first session together.
-In that time, this Home Counties based duo - made up of Me’da and charismatic studio boffin LCamz - have signed to management company Shush and sparked feverish excitement among industry insiders about their imminent debut album.
+In that time the studio based duo - made up of lyricist Meeda and charismatic studio boffin LCamz - have set up their own label Shush Records.
+It has sparked feverish excitement among industry insiders about their imminent releases.
 The reason?
 A sound which combines the existential clout of Depeche Mode with the euphoric uplift of Calvin Harris.

-“We want to make adult dance music,” explains Me’da.
+“We want to make dance-pop music,” explains Meeda.
 “We call it electronic dance pop.
 Lyrically, the songs are about what we and our circle of friends are going through.
 They deal with real issues.
-We’re very positive people, but sometimes you get to the stage where you’re not sure where life is taking you.”
+We are both very positive people, but sometimes you get to the stage where you’re not sure where life is taking you.”

+Toh’s music hits both the head and the feet, but it tugs remorselessly on the heartstrings.
 Tears of Happiness: songs which will have you punching the air while crying your eyes out.
-As an antidote to life on Planet Trump, their arrival couldn’t be better timed.
+As an antidote to life on planet trump, their arrival couldn’t be better timed.

 Have a question or just want to say hello, please use the form below